 Corruption disproportionately affects the poorest and most vulnerable people by driving up costs and making it hard for them to get basic services at health clinics, schools and courts.
 Counterfeit drugs, malarial bed nets with inert ingredients or bogus vaccinations all threaten children's lives.

 The World Bank Group said the poor paid the highest percentage of their income to cover bribes.
-In Paraguay, for example, the poor paid 12.6 percent, while high-income households paid 6.4 percent.
-In Sierra Leone, the poor paid 13 percent while high-income households paid 3.8 percent.
+In Paraguay, for example, the poor paid 12.6%, while high-income households paid 6.4%.
+In Sierra Leone, the poor paid 13% while high-income households paid 3.8%.

 "This is cause for concern across the globe but particularly in contexts of fragility and violence, as corruption fuels and perpetuates the inequalities and discontent that lead to fragility, violent extremism, and conflict," the World Bank said in a statement.